AlvaroFloresR/ISIC-Image-Classification/README.md

-# ISIC-Image-Classification
+# ISIC Image Classification with Deep Learning and Machine Learning

 ISIC 2017 and 2020 Image Classification based on both datasets with traditional and deep learning approaches.
 It uses Tensorflow through Keras and Sci-Kit for the implementation.
+Traditional machine learning methods rely in the data provided to describe the lession.
+Deep learning (CNN) use only the image.

+## Potential Improvements
+Ensemble machine + deep learning methods could be used to mix both analysis and improve results

 ## Highlights